The Question Of The Picture Window

 STREET DATE: DECEMBER 19, 2017/KINO LORBER STUDIO CLASSICS

 As open, genuine, and warm as the other is guarded, flinty, and cold, the 80-something sisters Sarah and Libby have supported each other both personally and emotionally after their husbands’ passing many years before.
-Now blind, Libby relies on Sarah for day-to-day necessities – lovingly suggested by Sarah daily brushing her sister’s long white hair – while Sarah, a retired nurse, remains dependent on Libby’s considerable financial legacy in their native Philadelphia.
-Having inherited the seaside view from their mother, Sarah’s ownership of the breezy summer cottage allows two elderly women a comfortable and indeed comforting way to spend the hottest months of the year.
+Now blind, Libby relies on Sarah for day-to-day necessities – suggested through the early morning ritual of Sarah brushing her sister’s long white hair – while Sarah, a retired nurse, remains dependent on Libby’s considerable financial legacy in their native Philadelphia.
+Having inherited the seaside view from their mother, Sarah’s ownership of the breezy summer cottage allows two elderly women a comfortable and also comforting way to spend the hottest months of the year.

 Showing the open-ended options life continuously offers, even after much of it has already been lived, The Whales of August connects the endpoint of life back to the very beginning in its evocative title, where the sisters’ father had convinced little Sarah that summer could not end until the great ocean creatures were sighted swimming past the rocky sandcliff outside their house.
 Film opening on a sepia-tone sequence of Sarah, Libby, and Tisha as young women in white summer dresses, rushing out to the rocks to witness this season-ending tradition (the characters as younger women include Mary Steenburgen as Sarah, Margaret Ladd as Libby, and Ann Sothern’s own daughter Tisha Sterling as Tisha), the switch to color over the same summertime shot of the sisters’ ocean view, signaling the passing of a half century, further shows the unique power of the medium to suggest a human being’s fragile relationship to time.